Facebook's Messenger Rooms Will Be A Blessing For Zoom

 Even after taking this into consideration, I remain on the sidelines for a better opportunity to invest in Zoom.

 "Zoom turns negative as Facebook introduces group calling feature".
 This news item has been trending on Seeking Alpha for two days now.
 Every time I read this headline, I end up wondering why investors are not reading between the lines.
-True, Facebook, Inc. (FB) is a billion-dollar social media giant that has what it takes to capture a share of the video conferencing industry.
-Market action on Friday suggested that investors believe Zoom Video Communications, Inc. (ZM) will be stolen of its lunch by the social media giant.
+True, Facebook, Inc. (NASDAQ:FB) is a billion-dollar social media giant that has what it takes to capture a share of the video conferencing industry.
+Market action on Friday suggested that investors believe Zoom Video Communications, Inc. (NASDAQ:ZM) will be stolen of its lunch by the social media giant.
 This sounds simple, but it should not.
 Zoom's prospects are not tied to the market share that Facebook will, if at all, capture.
 As far as I see, this announcement is a blessing for Zoom from multiple fronts.
-Having said that, it should be noted that I'm not a Zoom-bull.
+Having said that, it should be noted that I'm not a Zoom bull.
 In fact, as I pointed out in a recent article, I believe Zoom shares are overvalued.

 This is not the first time for Facebook